 - A. Law Enforcement Officers' Supplement (LEOS) Retirement System BOCS Resolution 99-883 authorized the Superintendent and Jail Officers of the ADC to participate in the LEOS retirement program effective January 1, 2000.
-This program provides retirement benefits equivalent to those of firefighters, and state corrections officers.
+This program provides retirement benefits equivalent to those of firefighters and state corrections officers.
 Virginia Retirement System actuaries calculated that adding this benefit increased the County's contribution rate by 0.63%.
-Since this percentage is applied against the entire County payroll, the FY26 transfer from the ADC will increase by \$57, 880 to reflect the decreased cost to the general fund. - B. Commonwealth Revenue Adjustments The Proposed FY2026 Budget includes base budget revenue adjustments from the Commonwealth totaling \$478,961.
-This amount reflects a 3% adjustment granted by the General Assembly for the state-supported local positions, as incorporated into the State Compensation Board revenue budget.
-Additionally, the revenue budget has been increased by \$864,068 to account for adjustments to charges for the services to accurately reflect the previous year's actuals. - C. Removal of One-Time Use of Fund Balance The FY2025 Budget allocated a one-time use of ADC's fund balance totaling \$1,117,140 to fund one-time capital equipment and facility upgrades.
-These included central HVAC upgrades, IT server room waterproofing, cooling tower motor replacement, flooring replacement, a transport van, and the acquisition of essential items such as uniform replacements, recruitment fair tent, warehouse and kitchen operating equipment critical for the continuity of ADC operations.
-This one-time use of the fund balance is removed from the Proposed FY2026 Budget. - D. Piedmont Building Lease On December 10, 2024, the BOCS approved BOCS Resolution 24-778, authorizing a lease agreement for offsite training and office space for Professional Standards staff.
-Currently, ADC utilizes the County's Annex building which is scheduled for demolition as part of the Judicial Center Expansion Project.
+Since this percentage is applied against the entire County payroll, the FY26 transfer from the ADC will increase by \$57,880 to reflect the decreased cost to the general fund. - B. Commonwealth Revenue Adjustments The FY2026 Budget includes estimated revenue adjustments from the Commonwealth totaling \$2,787,334.
+These estimates are based on the total funding approved by the 2025 General Assembly and Regional Jails base budget approved by the Compensation Board for FY2026. - C. Removal of One-Time Use of Fund Balance The FY2025 Budget allocated a one-time use of ADC's fund balance totaling \$1,117,140 to fund one-time capital equipment and facility upgrades.
+These included central HVAC upgrades, IT server room waterproofing, cooling tower motor replacement, flooring replacement, a transport van, and the acquisition of essential items such as uniform replacements, a recruitment fair tent, warehouse and kitchen operating equipment critical for the continuity of ADC operations.
+This one-time use of the fund balance is removed from the FY2026 Budget. - D. Piedmont Building Lease On December 10, 2024, the BOCS approved BOCS Resolution 24-778, authorizing a lease agreement for offsite training and office space for Professional Standards staff.
+Currently, ADC utilizes the County's Annex building, which is scheduled for demolition as part of the Judicial Center Expansion Project.
 To ensure continuity of operations, ADC has secured a leased space at 9324 West Street, Manassas, VA 20110, to relocate the training and staff offices.
-The lease amount of \$198,000 is funded by ADC fund balance in the Proposed FY2026 budget.
-Funding for the remainder of the lease term will be requested through general funds as part of the Judicial Center Expansion project's operating costs which are programmed in the adopted FY2025-2029 five-year plan.
+The lease amount of \$198,000 is funded by ADC fund balance in the FY2026 budget.
+Funding for the remainder of the lease term will be requested through general funds as part of the Judicial Center Expansion project's operating costs, which are programmed in the adopted FY2025-2029 five-year plan.